Particular/docs.particular.net/persistence/mongodb/index.md

 ### Shared transactions

-NServiceBus supports sharing the same MongoDB session transaction between Saga persistence and business data, so that a single session transaction can be used to persist the data for both concerns atomically.
+NServiceBus supports sharing the same MongoDB session transaction between Saga persistence and business data, so that a single session transaction can be used to persist document updates for both concerns atomically.
 Shared transactions are automatically enabled.

 To use the shared transaction in a message handler: